2020 Maine Garden Day

 Explore historic and anticipated climate changes in Maine and the effects on our farms and gardens.
 Discover the resources and strategies that can support climate change adaptation and mitigation.

 QD 15: Growing Mushrooms in Your Garden

-Discover the world of fungi with Louis Giller from North Spore Mushrooms.
+Discover the world of fungi with Rachael Martin and Mary Berecka.
 Get detailed instructions on different methods of growing mushrooms outdoors.
-Presentation will include a demonstration of how to inoculate a log.
+The presentation will include a demonstration of how to inoculate a log.

 12:15 – 1:10: Lunch

 HD 16: Felting Flora, $5.50/person, fee includes materials and tools (hands-on) Maximum Number: 12

 Lonie Laffely Ellis, Artist

 Create a piece of felted garden flora to use as a garden hat pin, hair clip, bookmark or embellish a basket — the possibilities are endless!
 Learn the basics of needle felting, tools materials, and simple felting techniques in this introductory workshop.